 Wash the cover with warm, soapy water (while installed if possible) and allow it to air-dry.
 For stubborn stains, use mild detergent.
+For stubborn stains, mild detergent is recommended.
 Over time dirt and grime can build up on the cover and may dirty your vinyl.
 We suggest using a product such as Mr. Clean Magic Eraser to aid in removing this type of staining.
 Storing the boat in constant direct sunlight will shorten the life of the cover and the components used to construct it.
 Store the boat in a location that exposes it to some sun and also shades it throughout the day, preferably morning sun and afternoon shade.

 Refer to www.commercialsewing.com/careanduse for more information.